IlyaKhramtsov/amorty/README.md

 # Amorty

 **Amorty** is a command line interface (CLI) utility for accurate loan calculation and creating amortization schedule.
 You can output both **straight-line** and **annuity** method of amortization schedules.
 > **Amorty builds a loan repayment schedule taking into account Russian specifics.**
 > If the payment date falls on a day off (Saturday, Sunday) or a non-working holiday, then the corresponding amount of debt on the loan is repaid on the next working day after it.

+Amotry uses the **Actual / Actual** method when calculating interest payments.
+> The Actual/Actual method uses the actual number of days in each month and year.

  #### Methods for Amortization Schedule
 > An amortization schedule is a table that provides the periodic payment information for an amortizing loan